Sow-Hsin Chen

-Education
+Early life and education

-Chen received his BS in physics from National Taiwan University (1956), and his MS in physics from National Tsing Hua University (1958).
-He then moved to the U.S. with an International Atomic Energy Agency Fellowship, and obtained an MS in nuclear science from the University of Michigan (1962), and his Ph.D. in physics from McMaster University, Canada, (1964) under the Nobel Laureate, Prof. Bertram N. Brockhouse.
-He received his postdoctoral training at the Atomic Energy Research Establishment (AERE) in Harwell, U.K. with Professor Peter A. Egelstaff during 1966–1967, and between 1967 and 1968, he was a Research Fellow at Harvard University with Nobel Laureate, Prof. Nicolaas Bloembergen, before joining the MIT faculty in 1968.
+Chen was born to a Hoklo Taiwanese family.
+He received his Bachelor of Science (B.S.) in physics from National Taiwan University in 1956, and his Master of Science (M.S.) in physics from National Tsing Hua University in 1958.
+He then moved to the U.S. with a fellowship from the International Atomic Energy Agency and obtained a M.S. in nuclear science from the University of Michigan in 1962, and his Ph.D. in physics from McMaster University, Canada, in 1964 under the Nobel laureate Bertram N. Brockhouse.

+Chen received his postdoctoral training at the Atomic Energy Research Establishment (AERE) in Harwell, U.K. with Professor Peter A. Egelstaff during 1966–1967.
+Between 1967 and 1968, he was a research fellow at Harvard University with Nobel laureate Nicolaas Bloembergen before joining the MIT faculty in 1968.